Enter your city for weather info

 • Subsistence farming differs from cash crop farming as cash crops are grown on a commercial basis for selling their crops on markets in order to earn more profit.
 Whereas, in subsistence farming, limited crops are grown on small to medium lands by the farmers for consumption by them and their families that fulfils their basic needs.

-• Cash crop farming usually has a monocropping pattern that includes growing a single crop.
+• Cash crops usually have a monocropping pattern that includes growing a single crop.
 On the other hand, subsistence farming practices multiple cropping or mixed cropping practices.

-• Cash crop farming is mainly practised in developed countries whereas subsistence farming is relatively less common in developed countries.
+• Cash crops are mainly practised in developed countries whereas subsistence farming is relatively less common in developed countries.

-• Cash crop farming is complex and must include better planning and management practices with the required skills, which can lead to high production at a price that is affordable to the customers and pays for production while generating profits.
+• Cash crops are complex and must include better planning and management practices with the required skills, which can lead to high production at a price that is affordable to the customers and pays for production while generating profits.
 Whereas, subsistence farming is not that complex.

 Hence, it is seen that subsistence farming and cash crop farming differ in the basic purpose and techniques which they practise.
 While the former is meant to serve the basic needs of farmers, their families, and livestock, the latter is meant to earn greater profits on a commercial scale.
 Thus, Promoting the cultivation of cash crops on a large scale can help boost the economy.
-Cash crop agriculture is suitable for farmers who have large farms and is able to afford costly equipment and fertilizers.
+Cash crops of India are suitable for farmers who have large farms and are able to afford costly equipment and fertilizers.

 Cultivating cash crops in developing countries like India is important in garnering economic sustainability for the farmers and food security for the entire society.